leybme/promt-extension/README.md

 ### Default Prompts

-The extension comes with 8 pre-built prompt templates:
+The extension comes with 10 pre-built prompt templates:

-1. **Code Review** - For reviewing code quality, best practices, and improvements
-2. **Explain Code** - For getting clear explanations of code functionality
+1. **Summarize Text** - Provide concise summaries of any text
+2. **Translate Text** - Translate text into a specified language
-3. **Debug Help** - For troubleshooting and identifying issues
+3. **Explain Concept** - Clarify concepts with definitions and examples
-4. **Optimize Performance** - For improving code efficiency and performance
-5. **Write Tests** - For creating comprehensive test suites
-6. **Documentation** - For generating code documentation
-7. **Refactor Code** - For improving code structure and maintainability
-8. **Convert to Different Language** - For translating code between programming languages
+4. **Brainstorm Ideas** - Generate creative ideas with pros and cons
+5. **Improve Writing** - Enhance clarity, style, and tone of text
+6. **Plan Project** - Outline project plans with goals and milestones
+7. **Study Guide** - Create structured study notes and practice questions
+8. **Q&A Session** - Provide detailed answers with explanations
+9. **Reality Filter** - Ensure factual accuracy and label unverified content
+10. **Write Email** - Generate professional emails using placeholders

 #### Reset to Defaults
 - Click the "Reset to Defaults" button in the Prompt Manager